Luffa: Fibers

-The fruit section of L. aegyptiaca may be allowed to mature and used as a bath or kitchen sponge after being processed to remove everything except the network of xylem fibers.
+The fruit section of L. aegyptiaca may be allowed to mature and be used as a bath or kitchen sponge after being processed to remove everything except the network of xylem fibers.
 If the loofah is allowed to fully ripen and then dried on the vine, the flesh disappears, leaving only the fibrous skeleton and seeds, which can be easily shaken out.
 Marketed as luffa or loofah, the sponge is used as a body scrub in the shower.

 In Paraguay, panels are made out of luffa combined with other vegetable matter and recycled plastic.
 These can be used to create furniture and construct houses.

 Food

 Luffa is a popular food item.
-There are various ways to prepare it including in soups or stir frys.
+There are various ways to prepare it including in soups or stir fries.